-Options available to a company facing “Compulsory Liquidation” and Winding-Up Petition, vary depending on how far along you are in the process.
-If being chased by HMRC, make every effort to arrange an HMRC time to pay for any taxes due, rather than be wound up.
+Options available to a company facing “Compulsory Liquidation” and Winding-Up Petition vary depending on how far you are in the process.
+If HMRC chases you, make every effort to arrange an HMRC time to pay for any taxes due, rather than be wound up.
 The only way to definitively stop “Compulsory Liquidation” or a “Winding-Up Petition” to satisfy the outstanding amount to the Creditor in full, coming to satisfactory payment terms for both parties, or by placing the company into a formal Insolvency process, like an “Administration“.

 Why serve a winding up petition when the company has no assets it owns?

-The directors often ask us why do creditors serve a winding-up petition on companies that have no assets?
-Creditors do though wish to liquidate companies with no assets nor liquid funds.
-When a company is in financial difficulty and has no assets nor cash, then why go through the expense and time to liquidate it?.
+The directors often ask us why do creditors serve a winding-up petition on companies with no assets?
+Creditors do, however, wish to liquidate companies with no assets nor liquid funds.
+When a company is in financial difficulty and has no assets nor cash, why go through the expense and time to liquidate it?.
 Petitioning to wind up a company is not cheap.

 The largest creditor in the UK to issue winding-up petitions remains the HMRC.
-They, when issuing a petition, do not consider assets as they have a debt, unpaid.
+When giving a petition, they do not consider assets as debt, unpaid.

-The HMRC have a public role in enforcing penalties against companies failing to pay their taxes due on time.
+The HMRC has a public role in enforcing penalties against companies failing to pay their taxes due on time.
 Never assume, because your company has no assets, that creditors do not petition.

 May My Company’s Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?